Manupriya1/Python-Pandas-Project-City-Schools/README.md

 ## Summary:
 Four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:
 1. The percentage of math score went up
-2. the percentage of reading score went up
+2. The percentage of reading score went up